lsst-ts/ts_tma_tma-documentation_maintenance-documents_eib_check-encoder-tape/README.md

 2023-05-30T16:12:35.401+00:00 AxesPXI LabVIEW_Custom_Log: Timed Loops Processors: Encoder UPD Loop: 7
 ```
 - Start the EUI
-- Open the Encoder window and start the encoder and check it works correctly, without faults.
+- Open the Encoder window and power on the encoder and check it works correctly, without faults.
 Perhaps it needs a couple of reset-power actions.

-Download the [Configuration file](configFiles/config_std_EIB8791_withAdcValues.txt) from the repo.

 ## Elevation Tape